 However, I mustn't go on.
 Don't want to give the wrong impression.
 What we're building here is not just a nostalgia site.

 In fact we shall argue seriously that the OSS / NOSS has its uses.
 There is lasting value in the colourful speculations of yore.

 But we're not ashamed of pure nostalgia, either!
 It's natural, it's warm human nature, to lavish the most love on the most lovable things.
 And the Solar System of Burroughs, Brackett, Hamilton, Lewis et al. was a gorgeous scene.

 Though the modern Mars revealed by VIKING and the Rovers SPIRIT, OPPORTUNITY and CURIOSITY is an interesting place, yet Barsoom and Malacandra beat it hollow.
 MESSENGER showed us an interesting Mercury, but Valeddom pays homage to a greater truth.

-So whenever a modern author ignores the findings of probes and portrays a Solar System world as it ought to be rather than as it is - as Zelazny did in The Doors of his Face, the Lamps of his Mouth - we should applaud.
+So whenever a modern author ignores the findings of probes and portrays a Solar System world as it ought to be rather than as it is - as Zelazny did in A Rose for Ecclesiastes - we should applaud.

 Applaud also the way adventures can happen in the Old Solar System.
 The individual pioneering, the free-and-easy tumbling into situations, the prospectors, loners, outlaws, migrants plying the spacelanes and getting themselves lost and stumbling into mysteries - a range typified by the sprawl of Edmond Hamilton's tales.